| Font Size |

 To maintain high quality dispute resolution services, so that parties, the sport community, and the general public can have confidence in its processes, the SDRCC has developed a procedure for the investigation and resolution of complaints about its arbitrators, mediators or resolution facilitators ("DR service providers").

-The SDRCC Complaint Process is intended as an administrative procedure to improve, as required, the case management process or to investigate any alleged breach of professionalism by the DR service providers (e.g. gross incompetence, misconduct, bias).
+The SDRCC complaints process is intended as an administrative procedure to improve, as required, the dispute resolution services and to investigate any alleged breach by the DR service providers of the Code of Conduct for SDRCC Mediators and Arbitrators.
 It is not intended to review, change or overturn the decisions rendered by arbitrators.

 1. Admissible Complaints

-- once that dispute resolution process has been completed.
-For example, this means that the arbitrator’s jurisdiction must have come to an end before the complaint will be processed; and
+• has concluded.
+For example, this means that the arbitrator’s jurisdiction has come to an end before the complaint will be processed; and

 The SDRCC will not accept:

-- complaints that request remedies that only the court could provide such as requests for new hearings or removal of a DR service provider; or
+• complaints that request remedies that only the court could provide such as setting aside a decision or requests for new hearings; or

 2. Procedure to Follow to File a Complaint